carlfranklin/WpfBlazor/README.md

 The repo for this component is at https://github.com/BlazorExtensions/Canvas but you can add the package via NuGet at https://www.nuget.org/packages/Blazor.Extensions.Canvas

-After installing it, your *WpfBlazor.csproj* file should look like this (minus the comments):
+After installing it, your *WpfBlazor.csproj* file should look like this:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Razor">